-Styling your kitchen 101
+Styling Your Kitchen 101

-Written by Cassie, Founder of Pip and Coop Interior Styling.
+The following article was written by Cassie, Founder of Pip and Coop Interior Styling.

 So, you have just finished your renovation or moved into your new home and it’s time to start the styling?!

 The kitchen can be a little daunting for some but there are some simple tips and tricks I can share to help you nail the kitchen look.
 After all most kitchens are always on display and we spend a lot of our time in them.

 Start by anchoring your look by tying in your finishes and fixtures with some of your accessories or appliance’s that you already own.

 For example, if you have followed through with silver look appliances or accessories, add a silver finish dishwasher or fridge.
 Along with some statement pendants or stools making sure you tie the metal finishes in or go all out and add a pop of colour to brighten it up.

 Something like the Red MOD Cold Press Juicer can really add a pop of colour on your counter space!

 Good looking appliances would be rude not to be on display, especially if you are using them every day.
 Have them set out in a spot where they become a hero piece and in my case, with the silver MOD Cold Press Juicer, we can tie it in my books and jar of fruit in an easy to reach spot but a creative way to display it.

 When styling in the kitchen, it is always great to add some greenery especially a hanging plant like an ivy if you have some open shelves.